vanguardbackup/docs/your-profile.md

-# Account Options
+# Your Profile

-Your Vanguard account options allow you to personalize your experience and manage key account details.
+Your Vanguard profile allow you to personalize your experience and manage key account details.
 Here's what you can control:

 ## Personal Information
 - **Name**: Update your display name